 Immediate corrective feedback differs in a couple of ways.
 One of the benefits of working with students 1:1 is the ability to catch and correct errors as they are happening.
 It is critical in the Orton-Gillingham lesson because we can prevent students from practicing and habituating flawed processes.
 We can scaffold them toward a correct and successful outcome.
 This may sometimes come in the form of error correction.
 It can be done thoughtfully and presented in a way that probes your students to self-correct.

 You can explore how error correction looks in Tips for Error Correction.

-What it does and does NOT try to do
+What immediate corrective feedback does and does NOT do:

 Nor is the goal just to tell the student the correct answer in most circumstances.
-Rather, it is used to encourage the use of metacognition, guide student decision making, lead them along the path toward mastery and encourage independence.
+Rather, it is used to encourage the use of metacognition, guide student decision-making, lead them along the path toward mastery and encourage independence.
 This process supports the gradual release of responsibility, a crucial part of explicit teaching.
-(Be sure to check that podcast episode.)

 Seeing how a student responds also informs our instruction on the concept needing review for the next lesson allowing us to prepare just the right amount of support and practice.